“A musician of great authority.” –– Richard Goode

-In reviewing Tetzloff’s debut album, Sounds of Transcendence, on the Romeo Records label, Patrick Rucker of Gramophone Magazine praised his version of the Griffes Sonata as “ranking easily with the recordings of Garrick Ohlsson and Stephen Beus as the finest available,” in addition to extolling his “refined touch,” “rhetorical aptness,” and “fervent rapture” in music of Franck and Scriabin.
+Tetzloff has received career grants from Charlotte White’s Salon de Virtuosi and from the Center for Musical Excellence, which sponsored his debut album, Sounds of Transcendence, on the Romeo Records label.
+Reviewing the album, Patrick Rucker of Gramophone Magazine praised his version of Charles Griffes’ Piano Sonata as “ranking easily with the recordings of Garrick Ohlsson and Stephen Beus as the finest available,” in addition to extolling his “kaleidoscopic colors” and “fervent rapture” in music of Franck and Scriabin.
+His second album, featuring piano works of Robert Schumann, was released in 2021 on the Master Performers label, and hailed for its “originality and uncommon perceptiveness.”
+(Voix des Arts)

 Global General Management: